2bonahill/znn_sdk_rust/AZ.md

 - keyStore (setting up the keys, e.g. from mnemonic seed phrases or from entropy)
 - KeyFile (storing, encrypting and decrypting the wallets)

-## Phase 2 - APIs (JSON-RPC)
+## Phase 2 - The JSON RPC client

-The goal of this phase is to enable communication with the Zenon network.

-### 2.1 The JSON-RPC client

 Setting up the client to communicate with the network.
 First one will be using websockets as the means of transportation.

-### 2.2 The embedded APIs
+## Phase 3 - APIs and Models

-Next phase will be to implement all the APIs for the smart contracts.
+The goal of this phase is to enable communication with the Zenon network.
+Goal will be to implement all the APIs for the smart contracts.
 This includes setting up the data structures (strong typing in Rust), JSON parsing, etc.

 The list will cover:

+- Embedded
+- Ledger
+- Stats
+- Wallet: to manage wallets through the Node

+The full list can be found here: https://wiki.zenon.network/#!api.md

+### 3.1 Embedded Endpoints

+The embedded endpoints provide endpoints to interact with the NoM embedded smart contracts.

-- embedded.pillar
+- embedded.pillar (9 endpoints)
-- embedded.plasma
+- embedded.plasma (3 endpoints)
-- embedded.sentinel
+- embedded.sentinel (5 endpoints)
-- embedded.token
+- embedded.token (3 endpoints)
-- embedded.swap
+- embedded.swap (3 endpoints)
-- embedded.stake
+- embedded.stake (3 endpoints)

-See https://wiki.zenon.network/#!api.md for the whole list.

-### 2.2 The ledger and status APIs

-- ledger.getFrontierAccountBlock
-- ledger.getUnconfirmedBlocksByAddress
-- ledger.getUnreceivedBlocksByAddress
-- ledger.getAccountBlockByHash
-- ledger.getAccountBlocksByHeight
-- ledger.getAccountBlocksByPage
-- ledger.getFrontierMomentum
-- ledger.getMomentumBeforeTime
-- ledger.getMomentumByHash
-- ledger.getMomentumsByHeight
-- ledger.getMomentumsByPage
+### 3.2 Ledger Endpoints

+Ledger provides 13 + 4 (subscribe) endpoints to interact with the NoM dual-ledger.

+### 3.3 Stats Endpoints

+Stats provides 5 endpoints to examine stats and other information about the Node.

+# Time estimation

+## Phase 1 (Crypto)
+=> Crypto primitives and algorithms: 4 days -> 32h
+=> Wallet: 2 days -> 16h

+## Phase 2 (JSON-RPC)
+=> 0.5 day -> 4h

+## Phase 3 (APIs)

+There is a total of 48 endpoints to be implemented.
+For every endpoint there is a data model to be applied to it.
+Implementing the first two enppoints ...

-- ledger.getDetailedMomentumsByHeight
+- znn::api::embedded::Pillar::get_all(...)
-- ledger.getAccountInfoByAddress
+- znn::api::Ledger::get_account_info_by_address(...)

-See https://wiki.zenon.network/#!api.md for the whole list.
+took a day, but will be much faster because of the repetition involved.

+Estimation used: 1h per endpoint.

+=> 48*1h = +- 50h

-## Phase 3 - Integration tests
+## Phase 4 - Testing (unit and integration testing)

 This phase is not a separated one, because for all the features unit tests will be written in parallel.
 The goal will be to have a near 100% test coverage for the unit tests.
 On top of that, integration tests will ensure that end-to-end processes work as specified.

+Unit tests will be an integral part, especially for the strongly typed JSON parsing and error handling.

+From experience, testing will be estimated roughly a +25% of the implementation effort.

+# Total estimation

+- Total implementation: 32 + 16 + 4 + 50 = 100h
+- Testing: 25h

+**=> Total of roughly 125 hours**

+As proposed by the community, a generous hourly rate of $100 will be applied.

+**=> 125h * 100 = $12'500**

+At the current price of roughly $7 per ZNN this makes:

+**=> 12'500 / 6.5 = ZNN 2'000**